keboola/connection-docs/storage/tables/csv-files.md

 *Note: The rows are exported in random order and there is no way to specify ordering of rows in the exported file.*

 ### Opening in Microsoft Excel
-The easiest way to import the CSV file exported from Keboola Connection into Microsoft Excel is by starting Excel and opening a **blank workbook**.
+The easiest way to import the CSV file exported from Keboola into Microsoft Excel is by starting Excel and opening a **blank workbook**.
 Then use the **Data** -- **From Text** function and select the exported file:

 {: .image-popup}